 Taking part in a clinical trial for a new drug can be beneficial.
 However the drug is still under test and benefit is not guaranteed.
 Always read the patient information carefully and discuss with your doctor.
 If you do take part, you can change your mind at any time, for whatever reason.

 Every clinical trial has to be registered but there isn’t one comprehensive data base therefore you need to look at all these registries to check their data bases:-

 Should you be interested in clinical trials, the European Medicines Agency (EMA) keeps a database on their website: EU Clinical Trials Register

-There is a similar database in the USA at https://clinicaltrials.gov which also covers international studies.
+There is a similar database & registry in the USA at https://clinicaltrials.gov which also covers international clinical trials.